 Strong No Trump Opening

-In the bidding phase of Bridge, a hand with a balanced distribution of high cards, including Aces, can lead to a strong No Trump contract.
+In the bidding phase of Bridge, a hand with a balanced distribution of high cards, including Aces, can lead to a firm No Trump contract.
 Aces provide significant high card strength and control, enhancing the chances of successfully fulfilling the contract.

 Ace-asking Convention (Blackwood)